Pro Bono Opportunities for Law Students

 This opportunity will be available this summer and during the academic year.
-To apply for this pro bono internship please contact: Bruce Bachmeier, Director of Volunteers, at 630-897-2156 ext.
+To apply for this pro bono internship please contact Bruce Bachmeier, director of volunteers, at firstname.lastname@example.org or 630-897-2156 ext.
 538.

 Contact Olukayode Idowu, Illinois Youth Center, 136 N. Western Ave., Chicago, IL 60612, 312-633-5219 X4090 (facility).

 Positions, paid and unpaid, are available for interns or SCR 711 students.